Spring 2026 Interdisciplinary Studies Add/Drop & Withdrawal Advisory

 - Are you sure you want to drop this class?
 Is there anything we can do to help you stay in the class and be successful?
 Contact your advising team for guidance and advice if time permits.

-- If you have any problems dropping or withdrawing from a class through SPIRE, contact University+ Session Records & Registration for assistance.
+- If you have any problems dropping or withdrawing from a class through SPIRE, contact University+ Session Registration for assistance.

-- Understand that by dropping all your classes, you are making the decision to discontinue your enrollment as a UMass Amherst UWW Interdisciplinary Studies student for the fall 2025 semester.
+- Understand that by dropping all your classes, you are making the decision to discontinue your enrollment as a UMass Amherst UWW Interdisciplinary Studies student for the spring 2026 semester.
 Contact us when you wish to come back and we will assist you with the re-enrollment process.

 - Think this decision through carefully and consult your advisor.
 Is there anything we can do to help you stay and be successful?
 Is there a situation or life challenge you’re facing that we can support you through?
 Contact your advising team for guidance and advice.